yashdabke/Crypto-Algorithms/README.md

 3. Linear Congruence: solving modular equation for gcd(a, b).
 4. Linear Diophantine: integer solutions for linear equations.
 5. Chinese Remainder Theorem: solve modular equations with coprime moduli for unique solutions.
+6. AES: Python script for file encryption using AES algorithm, providing secure encryption and decryption functionalities with user-set passwords.
+Features a setup process for password initialization and user-friendly options for file manipulation.